stephengold/SkyControl/README.md

 10. Click on the "Finish" button.
 11. When the "Clone Completed" dialog appears, click on the "Open Project..." button.
-12. Expand the root project node to reveal the 8 sub-projects.
+12. Expand the root project node to reveal the 3 sub-projects.
-13. To start with, I recommend opening 3 sub-projects:  "SkyControl", "tests", and "textures".
-Select them using control-click, then click on the "Open" button.
+13. Select all 3 using control-click, then click on the "Open" button.
-14. There will be errors in the "textures" sub-project.
+14. There will be errors in the "SkyAssets" sub-project.
 However, the build task should resolve them.

 ### Build the project

- 1. In the "Projects" window of the IDE, right-click on the "tests" sub-project to select it.
+ 1. In the "Projects" window of the IDE, right-click on the "SkyExamples" sub-project to select it.
  2. Select "Build".

 ### How to build SkyControl without an IDE